Skip to main content

 While most mailbox providers offer clear rejection messages, some messages are returned without a clear reason.
 When rejection messages like this are returned, they are placed into the Unclassified bucket.

-SMTP error codes in reporting indicating a hard bounce
+SMTP error codes in reporting indicating a soft bounce

 You are not authorized to send from that email address